Can Occupational Therapy help OCD (Obsessive-Compulsive Disorder)?

 Occupational therapist deals with the patient of OCD.
 They assess and treat the patient in daily living and occupational areas.

 The obsession and compulsion behavior of the patient affect the routine tasks.
 They are not able to focus on their daily activities because of the continuous thoughts of obsession and followed compulsions.

-Occupational therapist assesses various areas of the functioning includes, habit, interest, thoughts, personal care, environment, work behavior etc.
+An Occupational therapist assesses various areas of the functioning includes, habit, interest, thoughts, personal care, environment, work behavior, etc.

 Interview, observation, and different scales can be used by the therapist.
 Interest checklist, the role checklist, occupational performance screening, Assessment of Motor and Process Skills (AMPS), these are the common tools occupational therapist use while doing the assessment.